 Somehow, you’ve stumbled on this web site, and you’re wondering exactly what this is all about.
 Well, in case you haven’t figured it out by now, The Big Box is a parody… there is no Big Box store, no Walton Bernie, no large store in Eastchester NY.
 There are, however, thousands of stores that bear a striking resemblance to The Big Box, and that’s what this page is about.
 What follows, in no particular order, are some observations on the effect of the “big box” retailers on communities all over America.

-A Vested Interest – As the owner of a small store, I obviously look upon a big-box retailer as competition.
+A Vested Interest – As the past owner of a small store, I obviously look upon a big-box retailer as competition.
 Business that goes to them is business that I stand to lose.
 However, I don’t look on my store primarily as a business venture or a place that exists to generate income.
-My hardware store serves the community, providing the things they want or need at a fair price and in a convenient location.
+My former hardware store serves the community, providing the things they want or need at a fair price and in a convenient location.
 We employee people from the town and surrounding communities and we support local community organizations (sports, social, etc.) with donations.

 Since I live in the community, the income I generate gets reinvested locally, through improvements to my business or through the money I spend for personal and business needs (where do the profit dollars from your “local” big-box retailer go?).
 It’s important to realize that although local businesses stand to lose when a big-box retailer arrives in town, so does everyone who looks on their town as a community, not a new store location.